Fluoridation: A Horror Story

 The long-term effect of fluoridation is increasing a dentist's business.
 The teeth still get their cavities, but when a dentist attempts to repair a tooth that has been fluoridated, the tooth has disintegrated to the point where a simple filling will not suffice.
 The tooth begins coming apart as the dentist works on it.
 Instead, the tooth gets a crown or other more extensive repair.
 Dentists have remarked on that phenomenon for many years.

 Harold Hodge, the Nuclear Connection, and Our Brains

-Harold Hodge’s career is worth investigating.
+Investigating Harold Hodge’s career can be a surreal experience.
 He was the leading scientist who created the data showing fluoride's harmlessness in the doses they planned to administer to the nation’s water supplies.
 In the late 1990s, Joel Griffiths and Christopher Bryson unearthed documents regarding Hodge’s involvement in acts that are crimes against humanity.
-To better understand the situation, this essay will need to revisit chemistry, fluorine and the atom bomb.
+To better understand the situation, this essay will need to revisit chemistry, fluorine, and the atom bomb.

 "1.
 A question of injury of the peach crop in 1944.

 "2.
 A report of extraordinary fluoride content of vegetables grown in this area.

 "3.
 A report of abnormally high fluoride content in the blood of human individuals residing in this area.